wesleywerner/aliverl/docs/story-building.md

 It is worth noting that the order of interactions is arbitrary, from the player perspective all actions happen at the same turn.

 Also noteworthy is that interactions triggered indirectly via @ontrigger ignore calling @trigger commands themselves.
 This is to prevent infinite recursion.
-For more on this, see Re
+For more on this, see Recursion.

+Object counters allow you to trigger commands after an arbitrary amount of times, in any order.
+Consider an object with these properties:

+    @repeat @addcounter
+    @repeat @ifcounter=5 @message muffins for everyone!

+On every interaction with this object it adds to the counter.
+When it reaches 5 it will announce free muffins.
+A more complex and realistic example can simulate needing to toggle 5 switches scattered on a map, in any order, before a computer terminal can be accessed.
+This is done by letting each of the switches @trigger the terminal, who then @addcounter @ontrigger.
+The actual command to use the terminal does a @ifcounter=n test.
+Naturally since counters are useless without repetition, all of the counting object's commands need the @repeat option to be of any use.

+switches 1 to 5:

+    @trigger that_terminal

+the terminal:

+    @repeat @ontrigger @addcounter
+    @repeat @ifcounter=5 @clearcounter @dialogue win the cookie

+The @clearcounter is used to ensure that particular command only gets actioned once, if that is your intent.
+You can very well omit it, in which case that trigger will get hit repeatedly on every interact if the counter is the correct value.
+You can also replace the clear with a @addcounter to keep on counting.

 # FAQ